youngklee/ZenPackers/git.rst

 To start a new feature::

     [bash]: git flow feature start xyz
+    [bash]: git flow feature publish xyz
+      - (This creates the feature branch on Github, and allows you to "push")
     [bash]: git status
         On branch feature/xyz (don't give version #'s) nothing to commit (working directory clean)

         .... do some work ....
         .... do some more work ....
         .... you are finished ....

     [bash]: git commit -am "Comment: this new feature fixes bugs"
-  [bash]: git flow feature publish xyz
     [bash]: git push (nothing happens)
       - (At this point you can ask for a Pull Request or continue)
+      - (Now you are finished with this feature...)
     [bash]: git flow feature finish xyz
     [bash]: git status
      On branch develop
      nothing to commit (working directory clean)

 Now you are back on develop.
 You still need to push your changes up::